PaulNWms/SurfingWithStyleHugo/content/study/Factoids/InProc Server.md

 }
 ```

 Occasionally, an InProc server may have multiple apartments.
-See [Apartment Models](../apartment-models/).
+See [[Apartment Models]].

 ---
 # References